Management

 Add Pipeline to Connection:

-- Choose pipeline from dropdown list
+- Choose a pipeline from the list

 - Data flows through: Device → Pipeline → Target

-Managing Quick Routes
+Managing

 View Route Details: